10 Sights in Mons, Belgium (with Map and Images)

 Show sight on map

-The Saint-Calixte chapel is an old religious building (deconsecrated), built in the eleventh century and remodeled in the fourteenth century, located in the historic center of the city of Mons in Belgium.
+The Chapel of Saint-Calixte is a former religious building built in the eleventh century and remodelled in the fourteenth century, located in the historic centre of the city of Mons in Belgium.
 Chapel of the castle of the Counts of Hainaut.
-It is now part of the site of the Belfry of Mons and can be visited in the form of guided tours.
+Now deconsecrated, it is part of the Mons Belfry site and can be visited during guided tours.

 Wikipedia: Chapelle Saint-Calixte de Mons (FR), Heritage Website